Shiladityagit/ArtExtract_Test/README.md

 This repository contains the solutions for the evaluation tasks for the ArtExtract project under the HumanAI Umbrella Organization as part of Google Summer of Code (GSoC) 2025.

-## Submission Instructions

-Please send your CV and a link to this GitHub repository, including the Jupyter notebooks and a PDF version with outputs, to **human-ai@cern.ch** with the subject:

 ```
 Evaluation Test: ArtExtract
 ```